Winter Sport is Coming

 The above key dimensions of Sport are recalled and followed-up to in the European Commission’s “Developing the European Dimension in Sport” Communication of October 2011.

-Winter Sport represents a substantial, sizeable subset of European leisure tradition as well as of current Sport practice at the amateurial and professional levels.
+Winter Sport represents a substantial, sizeable subset of European leisure tradition as well as of current Sport practice at amateur and professional levels.

-According to the Report “The Future of Winter Travelling in the Alps” rleased by Future Mountiain International In 2017, Europe can presently count on a total 48,2 million active skiers.
+According to the Report “The Future of Winter Traveling in the Alps” released by Future Mountain International In 2017, Europe can presently count on a total 48.2 million active skiers.

 Winter Sports also gather a considerable attention among the European public at large, as confirmed by the “Winter Sport Report” released in 2017 by the International Ski Federation (FIS).
 According to FIS data, Winter Sports achieved a total 8957 broadcasting hours 6338 million views in Europe between 2016 and 2017.